aam29dc/2d_game_engine/README.md

 [___0.1.5___]:

   -added drawFPS, drawTimer, drawCrosshair, and removed/fixed Gen & Bind buffer: only one vbo is used, and it is updated with new coordinates.
+Removed EnableVAP, and VAP for vbo(redundant).

 [___0.1.4___]: